 about

 Osías Yanov’s multidisciplinary practice includes performances, celebrations, drawings, installations, sculptures and videos.
 His works explore the creation of conceptual and sensorial fields of resistance against any stereotyping control of subjectivity.
 His practice is nurtured by gender theories, esoteric philosophies, night parties, communion with nature.
 He draws on cultural objects and memories that affect our bodily ways of being in the world and with each other.
-Yanov believes in sensorial experiences and the erotic as tools for creating knowledge and social transformation.
-His methodology for developing performances often involves working closely over a period of time with a group of people or community.
-He is interested in methodologies for knowledge that excede the traditions of rationalistic thought, drawing from esoteric and pre-Columbian conceptions of the world along with their non-extractivist approaches to the natural world, as well as relying on sensual experiences of the body.
+Yanov believes in sensorial experiences and the erotic as tools for creating knowledge and social transformation, drawing from esoteric and pre-Columbian conceptions of the world along with their non-extractivist approaches to the natural world, as well as relying on sensual experiences of the body.

-In 2016 he worked with curators Manuela Moscoso and Pablo Lafuente on Crisis, a performance and exhibition at Casa del Alabado, a pre- Columbian collection in Quito, Ecuador, researching ancient cultures which had developed fluid definitions of gender and power roles.
+In 2016 he worked with curators Manuela Moscoso and Pablo Lafuente on Crisis, a performance and exhibition at Casa del Alabado, a pre- Columbian collection in Quito, Ecuador.
 In 2017 Yanov participated in the Gwangju Biennial, South Korea, curated by Maria Lind.
 In 2018 he was awarded the Gasworks Residency in London.

 In 2019 he was awarded the DAAD Artists-in-Berlin residency program.
 That same year he was commissioned to develop Coreografías de Sal (Choreographies of Salt), a project involving months of research, intensive group training and workshops leading to two-day performances at Faena Arts Center in Buenos Aires.
 It later continued as a series of group exercises in a natural context which led to the project he presented as a solo show at the 2020 Berlin Biennial.
 In 2022 he was invited by MACBA, Museum of Contemporary Art of Barcelona, Spain to develop a special performance working with differently-abled people.
-In early 2023 he presented a performance at the Museum of Modern Art in Mexico City and later this year he will participate in the Gothenburg Biennial, Sweden.
-He currently runs Pulpería Mutualica, an alternative cultural space in Buenos Aires where parties, performances and workshops take place.
+In early 2023 he presented a performance at the Museum of Modern Art in Mexico City and he participated in the Gothenburg Biennial, Sweden.
+He run Pulpería Mutualica, an alternative cultural space in Buenos Aires where parties, performances and workshops take place between 2021 and 2024.
+In 2024 he exhibited at the Ford Foundation Galleries in NYC, in “Cantando Bajito”.

-His works are in the collections of Museum of Modern Art of Buenos Aires; Los Angeles County Museum of Art; Centro de Arte Dos de Mayo (CA2M), Madrid; Reina Sofia Museum, Madrid; Museum of Latin American Art of Buenos Aires; FRAC du Pays de la Loire; Rose Museum at Brandeis, among other art institutions.
+His works are in the collections of Museum of Modern Art of Buenos Aires; Los Angeles County Museum of Art (LACMA); Centro de Arte Dos de Mayo (CA2M), Madrid; Reina Sofia Museum, Madrid; Museum of Latin American Art of Buenos Aires (MALBA); FRAC du Pays de la Loire; Rose Museum at Brandeis, among other art institutions.

 press